CrowdArt/Chat-Implementation/README.md

 ## Asynchronous JavaScript
 There are three patterns to deal with asynchronous code:
 * Callbacks - a function to call when a result of an asynchronous operation is ready.
 * Promises - object that can hold results of an asynchronous operation.
 It can be in 3 states: Pending, Fulfilled and Rejected.
 Initially, it is an a pending state.
 If the operation is completed successfully it is resolved or fulfilled.
 If the state of the promise fails, it will go from pending to rejected.
+Every `promise` object has two objects.
 If you have an async function that returns a callback, modify it to return a promise.
 * Async/await